 Downloads: ~18,000 | Best for: Full-stack developers using 3+ languages

-DevDocs aggregates documentation for 100+ languages and frameworks.
-Search React hooks, Python stdlib, PostgreSQL functions — all from one search bar.
+DevDocs aggregates documentation for 100+ languages and frameworks - search React hooks, Python stdlib, or PostgreSQL functions from one search bar.

 Pro tip: Enable only the docs you actively use (Settings → Enable Documentation Sets) to reduce noise in search results.